 In the middle of the green, is The Three Horseshoes public house.
 The Three Horseshoes is a traditional family-run pub with a great beer garden.
 The pub serves a delicious selection of home-cooked meals.

-The restaurant’s signature dishes are its pies.
-These come in a variety of flavours, from steak and kidney to a vegetarian option.
-One of the unique pies is their game pie, that includes pheasant, partridge, duck, and rabbit.
 The Three Horseshoes has many options for drinking, including real-ale, cider, wines and spirits.
 For beer lovers is useful to note that this establishment has been in the CAMRA good beer guide.
 One of the featured ales served is the locally brewed Uley Bitter, a copper coloured beer with great flavours.

 Ley Bistro A Small Cafe

-Ley Bistro is a small cafe in the village of Frampton on Severn and is a pleasant place for lunch out.
+Ley Bistro is a small cafe in the village of Frampton on Severn and is a pleasant place for brunch or lunch out.
 You can find Ley Bistro on the village green, thus is a great place for refreshments after a walk in the area.
 They specialise in home-cooked food, cakes and quality coffee.

 Where to Stay in Frampton-on-Severn?